yassinefarich/Bean-initializer/README.md

 [![Build Status](https://travis-ci.org/yassinefarich/Bean-initializer.svg?branch=master)](https://travis-ci.org/yassinefarich/Bean-initializer)
 # Bean-initializer

-Bean-initializer is a Java utilitiy dedicated to help java developers to initialize Objects with Complicated hierarchy .
+Bean-initializer is a Java utilitiy dedicated to help developers to initialize Objects with Complicated hierarchy .

 Bean-initializer use only reflexive API , which make it easy to be integrated in java projects .

 **Note** : Project is under construction :construction: :construction: